usnistgov/trojai-example/README.md

 * `infer(self, model_filepath, result_filepath, scratch_dirpath, examples_dirpath, round_training_dataset_dirpath)`: Inference
 function to detect if a particular model is poisoned (1) or clean (0).

-During the development of these functions, you will come with variables that change the behavior of your detector:
+During the development of these functions, you will come up with variables that change the behavior of your detector:
 * Variables influencing the training of the detector's algorithm: these variables should be loaded from the metaparameters.json file and have their name start with "train_".
 Typically,